 The Fall Gap

 As I have written about before, there is often a window of time that occurs as early as September or as late as December in most of Southern California, depending on the weather, where good avocados are in short supply.
-This gap, which I have come to think of as The Fall Gap, comes after the late varieties like Reed and Lamb are finished but before the early varieties like Pinkerton and Fuerte are up to par.
+This gap, which I have come to think of as The Fall Gap, comes after the late varieties like Reed and Lamb are finished but before the early varieties like Fuerte (and then Pinkerton) are up to par.

 It’s not that there are no avocado varieties that fill this gap.
-Mexicola and Stewart are two varieties that I know which often mature around this time and whose taste I enjoy.
-The problem is that Mexicola and Stewart are not all-around as good as the varieties recommended above, in my opinion.
-In short, Mexicola is both thin-skinned and small, and Stewart is thin-skinned and has a short harvest season.
-They are not bad varieties; I just don’t think they’re on the same level as the others.
+Mexicola, Mexicola Grande, and Stewart are varieties which mature around this time and whose taste I enjoy.
+The problem is that they are not all-around as good as the varieties recommended above, in my opinion.
+In short, Mexicola is thin-skinned and very small, and Mexicola Grande and Stewart are also thin-skinned, have a short harvest season, and are occasionally stringy.
+The thin skin of these varieties makes the fruit prone to cracking and to chewing by animals.
+They are not bad varieties, that’s for sure; I just don’t think they’re on the same level as the others.